Ways to Help a Senior with Alzheimer’s Remain Engaged in Life and Active Mentally

-Think of the brain like a muscle in the body.
+Think of the brain as a muscle in the body.
 If you don’t use it or even use it hard sometimes to get stronger, it begins to weaken.
 The brain begins to break down faster the less mentally active an aging senior with Alzheimer’s is.

 Keep those conversations coming.
 Keep them light.
 Keep them important.
-However you keep them, just keep them coming.
+However, you keep them, just keep them coming.

 3. Play games.